 I love zucchini because you can use it for so many things, stir fry’s, lasagna, cookies and bread and so much more.
-One of the tastiest ways to eat zucchini is fried, and dip it in ranch.
+One of the tastiest ways to eat zucchini is fried and dipped in ranch.
 Is it the healthiest, no, but it sure tastes amazing!
-Zucchini are so easy to grow and they produce so much, you might be giving it away!
+Zucchini is so easy to grow, and it goes in abundance that you might be giving it away!

 Tips and Tricks to Growing Zucchini

-For an optimal production of your zucchini, aim for rich, well-drained soil, that is in full sun.
+For an optimal production of your zucchini, aim for fertile, well-drained soil, that is in full sun.
 They need warm weather and lots of sunshine to grow!

 When you plant, try to aim for 2 to 4 feet apart from each plant.
 They need to have air circulation to help prevent disease and rot.
 A great option is to plant zucchini on a low hill!
 Aim for around 6-12 inches on the high and anywhere from 12-24 inches wide.

 Zucchini like warm soil, the optimal temperature is 70 degrees.
-They can survive at cooler temperatures but make sure to watch closely if you experience chilly nights.
+They can survive in colder temperatures but make sure to observe if you experience chilly nights.

-Try to water evenly, and make sure to water more if it is really hot out.
-The critical time for watering is during the bud development and flowering.
+Try to water evenly, and make sure to water more if it is sweltering outside.
+The critical time for watering is during bud development and flowering.
 I recommend checking your plants each day to ensure they are not drying out.

-Make sure if you plant zucchini they are far away from cucumbers and yellow squash or they will cross-pollinate, leaving you with a different take on zucchini!
-They both vine out and take up a good amount of room, so make sure they stay away from each other.
+Make sure if you plant zucchini they are far away from cucumbers and yellow squash, or they will cross-pollinate, leaving you with a different take on zucchini!
+They both vine out and take up the right amount of room, so make sure they stay away from each other.

 Zucchini produce a lot, and you want to ensure you pick them at a good size, don’t let them get super big.
-Having them a medium size or even small you will find those have the best flavor.
+Having them a medium size or even small, you’ll find those to have the best flavor.

 Some zucchini ends up with what is called blossom end rot.
 It looks like a small bruise on the blossoms or end of the fruit and softens and gets darker in color.
-This is caused by a lack of calcium in the soil, could be from over fertilization, root damage, poor soil, etc. Calcium is necessary for these plants, so make sure to buy calcium to sprinkle on the soil or a fertilizer that has it in it.
+This is caused by a lack of calcium in the soil, could be from over-fertilization, root damage, poor dirt, etc. Calcium is necessary for these plants, so make sure to buy calcium to sprinkle on the soil or fertilizer that has it in it.

 Some plants can become infested with squash bugs.
 Make sure to take care of them before they get super out of hand.
 You can also dust your plants with Diatomaceous earth, it contains no toxic poisons and works great at keeping these pesky bugs at bay.
-Just lightly dust over your crop.
+Lightly sprinkle over your crop.